redis/redis-doc/commands/bitop.md

-Perform a bitwise operation between multiple keys (containing string values) and store the result in the destination key.

 The `BITOP` command supports four bitwise operations: **AND**, **OR**, **XOR** and **NOT**, thus the valid forms to call the command are: